 Detmers, a 22-year-old left-hander who was the Angels' No. 1 pick in the 2020 MLB Draft out of Louisville, allowed a walk to Taylor Walls leading off the sixth inning and another Rays runner reached on an error by first baseman Jared Walsh in the seventh, but that was all.

-It was the first no-hitter by a rookie since Tyler Gilbert of the D-backs in a 7-0 win over the Padres last Aug.
-14.
+It was the first no-hitter by a rookie since Arizona's Tyler Gilbert in a 7-0 win over the Padres on Aug.
+14, 2021.